 Board of Directors

-Paul Magness, President: Paul is Managing Director, Wealth Management with Wells Fargo N.A..
-He joined CVI’s Board of Directors in September 2012.
+Paul Magness, President: Paul is Managing Director of Investments at Wells Fargo Advisors.* He joined CVI’s Board of Directors in September 2012.
 Paul brings a variety of experiences and skills to CVI including financial management, business development, and a deep appreciation for the natural beauty of our region.
 Paul began his business career in 2000.
 Prior to Paul’s business career he served on active duty with the Army’s Old Guard at Fort Myer, Virginia, home of Arlington National Cemetery.
 Paul and his wife Molly live on their farm in Winchester, Virginia.

 Sull McCartney, Vice-President: Sull grew up in Petersburg, WV and graduated from Glenville State College with degrees in History and Business.
 He has resided in Oakland, MD for over 30 years where he is a partner in Highland Engineering.
 Sull was appointed to the CVI Board of Directors in 1999 and has served as vice-president since 2001.
 Sull is a charter member of the Youghiogheny Chapter of Trout Unlimited, is a member of the Youghiogheny River Watershed Association, and the Potomac-Garrett State Forest Advisory Board, served two terms on the board of directors of The Ruth Enlow Library and has been a member of the MD DNR Outdoor Caucus.

 Roscoe Beall, Secretary/Treasurer: Ronnie was involved in Canaan Valley Institute’s formation and has been with the organization since its beginning.
 He lives in Canaan Valley, West Virginia and recently retired from his position as the Financial Administrator for the U.S. District Court for the Northern District of West Virginia.
 Ronnie attended public schools in Tucker and Randolph Counties and also attended Marshall University, New Mexico State University, Potomac State College, and West Virginia University.
 He entered the Peace Corps in Guatemala in 1962.
 He served as Chief Bridge Inspector and Internal Auditor for the West Virginia Department of Highways; as Internal Auditor for the U.S. Internal Revenue Service; and as Mine Clerk and Controller for Island Creek Coal Company.
 Ronnie has also served on the Tucker County School Board and as Chairman of the Board for the Canaan Valley Landowners Association.

 Evan Hansen: Mr. Hansen explores resource and environmental problems and solutions in three areas: water, energy, and land.
 He manages interdisciplinary research teams, performs quantitative and qualitative policy and scientific analyses, provides litigation support and expert testimony, develops computer tools, provides training, and performs field monitoring.